rainjs/rainjs/doc/source/getting_started/configuration.rst

 - language - a String representing the application language.
 This parameter is used by the I18N feature to translate messages and to determine what localized resources to use.

+- enableClientLogging - a Boolean value that enables or disables the client-side logging.
+  **For production environments this should be set to false**.

 - logger - an Object used to configure the Logger feature.
 The logging level and appenders can also be configured here.
 For information about the entire structure of this parameter, check the :doc:`Logger API</server/api/Logger>`.